tgnemecek/core-website/src/collections/pages/index.md

       results with patients I've since referred to her.
     author: Tais Moriyama
     role: M.D., Psychiatrist; Instituto Bairral Hospital, Brazil
-  - testimonial: The Leading Your Life & Work program helped me to find myself in this changing world.
+  - testimonial: Leading Your Life & Work helped me to find myself in this changing world.
 I learned wonderful techniques to remove obstacles, find my center and my purpose, connect with real and achievable goals.
 I feel like I had a puzzle with some missing pieces and The Balancing Act program has helped me to find them and put them in the proper place, to continue growing and discovering my own path.
     author: Ana Martinez
     role: Art Teacher, American School of Barcelona
 products: